tsargs/Queue/README.md

 # Queue
-A simple queue implementation and a thread safe queue implementation
+A simple queue implementation and a thread safe queue implementation.

 Thread safe queue implementation: